Michael T. Caires

 B.A.
 History and Political Science, San Francisco State University, 2005.

-My dissertation, “The Greenback Union: Creating the American Monetary Union in the Civil War Era,” explores the unprecedented growth of federal power over money and banking during the Civil War Era.
+“The Greenback Union,” explores the unprecedented growth of federal power over money and banking during the Civil War Era.
 The introduction of greenbacks and national banks during the war years created a dramatic shift from a country with a heterogeneous supply of banknotes to a unified nation of greenbacks during the 1860s.

 My project goes well beyond the war years to show how this new departure grew out of the failure of the market and state governments to provide a reliable paper currency in antebellum era.
 A distrust of the market and local governments to harness the power of money led to a new political consensus during the war that favored a new national currency, and more importantly, a greater role for the national government in economic life.
 This expanded authority had a host of unintended consequences for the postwar period, enlarging the federal state, realigning national politics, and pointing the country toward the political economy of the Gilded Age.